Tosan Popo: Return to England

 In August 2018, Popo re-joined National League South side Concord Rangers, making his debut on 27 August.

 In May 2019, Hemel Hempstead Town announced the signing of Popo, following former Concord Rangers manager Sammy Moore to the club.

 On 29 June 2020, Popo returned to Concord Rangers.
+After three years at Concord, he moved to Bowers & Pitsea.
+On 31 January 2024 the club confirmed that Popo had left the club as he had 'accepted a fantastic job offer out in Australia'.

+Australia

+In February 2024, Popo joined Nunawading City in the Australian Victoria Premier League 2.